STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

         gmake examples
         gmake install

-For more detailed information about using |cmake| please refer its documentation and also the section :ref:`building_hpx`.
+For more detailed information about using |cmake|, please refer to its documentation and also the section :ref:`building_hpx`.
 Please pay special attention to the section about :option:`HPX_WITH_MALLOC:STRING` as this is crucial for getting decent performance.